bhataparnak/Cloud-Computing/Assignment_3/README.md

 Your IP address can now pass through the IP firewall.
 You can now connect to your database using SQL Server Management Studio or another tool of your choice.

 Connection.js file in the node application should look like this (open this file and update details.
-This file is present in the Assignme_3 folder)
+This file is present in the Assignment_3 folder)

 // Create connection to database const config={
  authentication:{
  options:{
- userName:"adbdb", //update this with your admin login name password:"pwd123", //update this with your password
+ userName:"Your_username", //update this
+ password:"Your_password", //update this

 },
  type:"default"
 },
- server:"mysqlserver.database.windows.net", //update this with your server name options:{
+ server:"Your_servername", //update this
+ options:{
- database:"adbdb", //update this with your database name encrypt:true, rowCollectionOnRequestCompletion:true,
+ database:"Your_Database", //update this
+ encrypt:true,
+ rowCollectionOnRequestCompletion:true,
  useColumnNames:true,